6110-sp24/6110-sp24.github.io/_pages/resources.md

 1. **Cooper, Keith D., and Torczon, Linda, [_Engineering a Compiler_][cooper], 3rd ed., Morgan Kaufmann, 2022.**
   - A new reference textbook for understanding modern compilers.
 Covers many optimizations seen in this course (e.g. data-flow, instruction scheduling, register allocation) plus a few advanced ones found in modern compilers (e.g. [static single-assignment (SSA)][ssa]).
+  - The 3rd edition is more up to date, but the 2nd edition (2012) is [available online through MIT Libraries][cooper-mit].
+In supplemental readings, we will list the pages for both editions.

 Other compiler textbooks you may be interested in: